If You Have $500,000 Saved at 60, Here’s The Sort of Monthly Income You Can Count On

 What the 4% Rule Actually Produces

-The 4% rule is the starting point for any retirement income conversation.
+The 4% rule is the standard starting point for any retirement income conversation.
 Applied to $500,000, it produces $20,000 per year, or roughly $1,667 per month.
-That is your baseline withdrawal from the portfolio, designed to last 30 years across most historical market conditions.
+That is your baseline withdrawal from the portfolio, one designed to last 30 years across most historical market conditions.

 That $1,667 alone does not fund most retirements.
-The real income picture depends on when you claim Social Security, and that decision is worth more than almost any investment choice you will make.
+The real income picture depends on when you claim Social Security, and that decision is worth more than almost any investment choice you will ever make.

 The Social Security Decision Drives Everything

 Claiming at 62 versus waiting until 70 is an $1,100/month difference in guaranteed lifetime income.
-Here is what each path looks like added to your portfolio withdrawals:
+Here is what each path looks like when added to your portfolio withdrawals:

 Claiming Age Est. Monthly SS Benefit Portfolio Withdrawal (4%) Total Monthly Income